UniversaBlockchain/UniCherryGarden/docs/unicherrypicker-synchronization.md

 * `synced_from_block_number` field: integer value, specifies the earliest block of the blockchain we are interested in.
 It will be the first block stored in `ucg_block`.
 Choose carefully; most of the operations and blockchain data syncing do not allow to ever go earlier than this block.
 That is: if you specified value **1,000,000** for `synced_from_block_number`, no block, currency or address will be ever tracked earlier than that.
 This may change in the future though.

-Note: `ucg_state.synced_to_block_number` value is not a configuration setting, but an element of runtime state: do not edit it manually.

 ### Usage scenario settings (DB)